GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 A class path is built by picking up Maven artifacts in breadth-first manner, starting from the first node of the initial nodes of a Maven dependency graph.

-During the pick-up, duplicated artifacts identified by `groupId:artifactId[:classifier]:version` are discarded.
+During the pick-up, duplicate artifacts identified by `groupId:artifactId[:classifier]:version` are discarded.

 When there are multiple versions of a Maven artifact identified by `groupId:artifactId[:classifier]` (without version), a version is picked up using one of following strategies:

-- **Maven remediation strategy**: the version of the Maven artifact closest to the initial nodes is selected.
+- **Maven dependency mediation strategy**: the version of the Maven artifact closest to the initial nodes is selected.
-- **Gradle remediation strategy**: the highest version among a Maven dependency graph is selected.
+- **Gradle dependency mediation strategy**: the highest version among a Maven dependency graph is selected.

 [1]: https://maven.apache.org/pom.html#Dependencies